SaaS Strategy: Where are we TODAY, and which Pricing Model is Right for you NOW?

 SaaS Pricing Models

-There are several ways to price your SaaS solution which we are break down into 5 key models, each reflecting the market, the solution you're providing and have several key features which are.
+There are several ways to price your SaaS solution which we are break down into 5 key models, each reflecting the market your SaaS operates within, your competition and the solution you are providing to whom.
+Here are the most effective SaaS pricing models and the pros and cons of each with their key features::-

 The most common and simple, often replacing a previous non-SaaS solution.
 It is simple and effective, easy to use price to incentives by allowing target audiences to compare the value proposition.
 The difficulty in this model is that it is difficult to add value to target audiences, such as high-use or high-value customers.
 Some SaaS pricing models then try to add premium models to this, by adding a second solution to enable extra features and pricing to the offering, but this often creates technical and is difficult to migrate customers across to.